Accellera Summer of Code 2026

 This project focuses on the improvement of the overall quality of Accellera’s SystemC reference implementation with the aim to lower the barriers to start using these libraries.
 As of now, a Continuous Integration (CI) build and test flow exists for the SystemC CCI library.
 For the SystemC reference implementation, a very basic CI/CD build flow is available.
 The SystemC library needs an upgrade of the CMake-based build system to ease integration into other CMake projects.
 Also the regression environment requires a major upgrade, replacing the old Perl runners by a more modern test infrastructure like GoogleTest.

-- Skills required: C++, SystemC, CMake, Git, Github Actions, Perl, GoogleTest
+- Preferred skills: C++, SystemC, CMake, Git, Github Actions, Perl, GoogleTest

 - Mentor(s): To be announced